-Regardless if it is your first or 500th time doing a code review, there may be certain questions that you need some advising on.
+Regardless, if it is your first or 500th time performing a code review, there may be certain questions that you need some advising on.
 Instead of searching through Google for a checklist or a guide, we've decided to create one for you!
-Collaborator,
+Collaborator, a peer code review tool, has set out to make the code review process easier.
+Below we've provided 12 simple steps to guide you through the code review process.
+Which of these best practices is your team already doing regularly?

 1